Healthy Homes Assessment Kaiwharawhara

 Rental Property Home Assessments Kaiwharawhara

-Rental property areas affected through Healthy Homes Standards.
-Healthy Homes Standards in Kaiwharawhara include each:
+Areas of rental properties that are impacted through Healthy Homes Standards.
+Healthy Homes Standard in Kaiwharawhara include each:

 • Living Room